Supported input types

 Pandas DataFrame and Series classes.

-Extension for Scikit-learn* currently does not offer accelerated routines for input types not listed here - when receiving an unsupported class, estimators will either convert to a supported class under some circumstances (e.g. PyArrow tables might get converted to NumPy arrays when passed to data validators from stock scikit-learn), throw an error (e.g. when passing some data format not that’s not recognized by scikit-learn), or fall back to stock scikit-learn to handle it (when array API is enabled the input is unsupported).
+Extension for Scikit-learn* currently does not offer accelerated routines for input types not listed here - when receiving an unsupported class, estimators will either convert to a supported class under some circumstances (e.g. PyArrow tables might get converted to NumPy arrays when passed to data validators from stock scikit-learn), throw an error (e.g. when passing some data format not that’s not recognized by scikit-learn), or fall back to stock scikit-learn to handle it (when array API is enabled but the input is unsupported).

 Warning

-In some cases data passed to estimators might be copied/duplicated during calls to methods such as fit/predict.
-The affected cases are listed below.
+In some cases, data passed to estimators might be copied/duplicated during calls to methods such as fit/predict.
+The affected cases are listed below:

-Non-contiguous NumPy array - i.e. where strides are wider than one element across both rows and columns
+Non-contiguous NumPy array - i.e. where strides are wider than one element across both rows and columns.

 For SciPy CSR matrix / array, index arrays are always copied.
 Note that sparse matrices in formats other than CSR will be converted to CSR, which implies more than just data copying.

-Heterogeneous NumPy array
+Heterogeneous NumPy array.